LGA Climate Action Group (CAG)

 Vice Chair: Ariane Crampton, Head of Climate Programme at Wiltshire Council

-The group is open to new members who work in a climate related officer role for a local authority.
-If you would like to join, please submit an expression of interest form.
+The group is open to new members who work in a sustainability related officer role for a local authority.
+If you would like to join, please submit an expression of interest form

 If accepted, you will be added to the membership list and invited to all future meetings.